‘I like to prove people wrong,’ she says

 “My nerve endings are hypersensitive and that helps me maneuver during something like a blood draw,” she said.
 Modifying the sterile gloves was her biggest obstacle and she knows there will be others.
 “It does make me nervous thinking about whether people will accept me.”

 Brinkley’s greatest asset — aside from her incredible determination and abiding faith in herself — may be her cheerful attitude.
 “If I were a patient and she came to the waiting room to get me, her smile would instantly make me feel better,” said her instructor.
+A career as a Medical Assistant, there are many paths to take.
 If it is hard to imagine a person without hands or feet performing the duties of a medical assistant, watch the video at kgw.com, which also shows Brinkley doing another activity that might be unexpected: performing with a local dance troupe.